Our professional development tools have been designed to support you at any stage of your career.

 The focus of CPD is on the benefits it can bring you, so it can be any mix of approaches, ideas and methods that helps you to meet your personal development, learning and growth.
 As we know, one size doesn't fit all, and that's true of CPD.
 This is your own record of the investment you're making in yourself that links learning directly to practice.

-CPD is not about how much time you spend on activities, it's about outcomes and results.
+CPD is not just about how much time you spend on activities, it's about outcomes and results.
 You should capture useful experiences and record the practical benefits of what you've learned and aim for a mix of formal and personal activities.
 Formal activities include conferences, workshops, webinars (links to replays of this year's past webinars are available to anyone - see the list of 'On demand online events', older webinars are available to you via MyCIEHF > Resource Library), regional events and training courses.
 Personal examples include private study or reading, mentoring, coaching, business management and writing a paper or report.

 Tip: Include volunteer activities with CIEHF, provided they help with your professional development.